gkalian/nmid/README.md

 - The extension should now be installed and ready to use.

 ### Credits
 - NMID is a separate version/fork of the [nexus-mod-image-downloader](https://github.com/lazytwinkletoes/nexus-mod-image-downloader) with additional functionality and an extra button for downloading images.
-We would like to thank lazytwinkletoes for their contribution.
 - The NexusMods icon used in the extension was sourced [from PngEgg](https://www.pngegg.com/en/png-ibdop).
 - Lastly, to modify the original extension, I used ChatGPT as I am not a JS developer.
 This Readme also was written with the help of ChatGPT.